WW2 PACIFIC, the early years

 - Hornet (CV-8) commissioned six weeks ago and is training out of Norfolk

-- Plus, Long Island (AVG-1), the new type carrier operates out of Norfolk, conducting
+- Plus, Long Island (AVG-1), the new escort carrier operates out of Norfolk, conducting

 experiments to prove the feasibility of aircraft ferry operations from converted cargo ships.